 Prerequisites: Algebra II

-This course is designed to prepare students for a college level Probability and Statistics course that many majors in humanities, business, engineering and most advanced degrees require.
-Topics include: Descriptive statistics (graphical and numeric analysis of discrete and continuous variables), Sampling and Experimental design (randomness, sampling distributions and simulations), Probability (simple and compound events, counting principles, various distributions including discrete, normal, binomial and geometric), Inferential statistics (confidence intervals, hypothesis testing, goodness of fit, and regression).
+This course is designed to prepare students for a college level Probability and Statistics course that most majors require.
+Topics include: Descriptive statistics (graphical and numerical analysis of discrete and continuous variables), Sampling and Experimental design (randomness, sampling distributions and simulations), Probability (simple and compound events, counting principles, various distributions including discrete, normal, binomial and geometric), Inferential statistics (confidence intervals, hypothesis testing, goodness of fit, and regression).

 Prerequisites: Algebra II

 Many students make it to their senior year of high school having passed Algebra I, Geometry, and Algebra II.
-However, there are many students who have not mastered the concepts in those classes to a degree that they can be highly successful on the ACT and in college Mathematics.
-The Bridge Math course is designed to help students in this category be more prepared for ACT and college Mathematics.
-Topics include: solving equations and inequalities, basic statistics, Geometry terms and figures, properties of geometric figures, measurement, an exhaustive study of linear equations, specific properties of triangles and circles, probability, a study of polynomials including operations, factoring, and rational expressions, quadratic functions, and Trigonometry.
+However, there are many students who have not mastered all of the concepts in those classes to a degree that they can be highly successful on the ACT and in College Mathematics.
+College Prep Algebra is designed to give students what they need to learn and retain algebra to prepare them for college math classes.
+Topics include: solving equations and inequalities, basic statistics, geometry terms and figures, properties of geometric figures, measurement, an exhaustive study of linear equations, specific properties of triangles and circles, probability, a study of polynomials including operations, factoring, and rational expressions, quadratic functions, and Trigonometry.

 Prerequisite: Algebra II